gitlabhq/gitlabhq/doc/development/ee_features.md

 end
 ```

-Instead of modifying the method in place, you should do the following:
+Instead of modifying the method in place, you should add `prepend` to
+the existing file:

 ```ruby
 class ApplicationController < ActionController::Base